 While sunlight has health benefits, it is important to take precautions to protect ourselves from potentially harmful UV rays.

-During the Winter and Spring months, it is important to protect yourself while pursing snow sports, such as skiing, snowboarding, or snowshoeing.
+During the Winter and Spring months, it is important to protect yourself while pursuing snow sports, such as skiing, snowboarding, or snowshoeing.
 The sun’s reflection off of snow can increase the amount of UV radiation you receive by up to 85%.
 Wearing sunscreen and sunglasses will help protect exposed areas.
 It is recommended that you take the same precautions during Summer water sports.

 An SPF30 is the minimum protection recommended, and sunscreen should be applied twenty minutes before heading outdoors to allow for activation time.
 Remember to reapply every two hours, or after swimming or perspiring.